georgringer/news/Documentation/AdministratorManual/Templates/ViewHelpers/Index.rst

 =======================

 ViewHelpers are used to add logic inside the view.
 There basic things like if/else conditions, loops and so on.
-The system extension fluid has the most important ViewHelpers already included.
+The system extension Fluid has the most important ViewHelpers already included.

 To be able to use a ViewHelper in your template, you need to follow always the same structure which is: